 - Depression

-Dementia is diagnosed based on symptoms reported to your doctor along with in-office physical and neurological examinations.
-The neurological examination may include tests to measure your memory, reasoning skills, movement, balance, reflexes, and attention.
+Dementia is diagnosed based in symptoms reported to your doctor along with in-office physical and neurological exams.
+The neurological exam may include tests that measure your memory, reasoning skills, movement, balance, reflexes and attention.

-With dementia, it is important to understand the pattern of what skills and functions are being lost.
-It is likely your doctor will want to speak to someone close to you about your symptoms as well.
+With dementia, it’s important to understand the pattern of what skills and functions are being lost.
+Your doctor may want to speak to someone who is close to you about your symptoms to get a better understanding of your disease.
+Because Alzheimer’s is a Some common testing for dementia diagnosis includes:

-MRI scans are often used to examine blood vessels, so they are effective at detecting evidence of stroke or other vascular issues that can cause dementia.
-A PET scan can be used to find the hallmark protein markers of dementia and confirm your diagnosis.
+This imaging can show any structural changes to the brain being caused by protein build-up.
+MRI scans are also often used to examine blood vessels, so they are effective at detecting evidence of a stroke or other vascular issues that can cause dementia. - Neurological reflex exams

 How is dementia treated?